≡ Menu

 Experience in gastrointestinal condition underwriting

-At Insurance Brokers USA, we understand that peptic ulcer disease encompasses a wide spectrum from simple, fully healed ulcers to complex cases with complications or recurrent disease.
+At Insurance Brokers USA, we understand that peptic ulcer disease encompasses a wide spectrum from simple, fully healed ulcers to complex cases with complications.
 Our team has extensive experience securing favorable life insurance rates for clients across this entire spectrum.
-We know which carriers view healed ulcers most favorably, how to present your medical history to highlight positive factors, and when to recommend waiting versus applying immediately based on your specific timeline and documentation.
+We know which carriers view healed ulcers most favorably, how to present your medical history to highlight positive factors, and when to recommend waiting versus applying immediately.

 Our specialized services include:

-• Strategic timing recommendations—determining when to apply based on your healing timeline
+• Strategic timing recommendations based on your healing timeline

-• Carrier selection from 50+ companies with varying ulcer underwriting philosophies
+• Carrier selection from 50+ companies with varying underwriting philosophies

-• Application preparation assistance to ensure complete, accurate disclosure that presents your case favorably
+• Application preparation to ensure a complete, accurate disclosure that presents your case favorably

 • Alternative coverage solutions for clients with active or complicated ulcer disease